-Numba supports CUDA-enabled GPUs with Compute Capability 3.0 or greater.
-Support for devices with Compute Capability less than 5.3 is deprecated, and will be removed in the next Numba release (0.56).
+Numba supports CUDA-enabled GPUs with Compute Capability 3.5 or greater.
+Support for devices with Compute Capability less than 5.3 is deprecated, and will be removed in a future Numba release.

 Devices with Compute Capability 5.3 or greater include (but are not limited to):